Johnstown Flood: Legacy

+By loss of life it was by far the worst flash flood in U.S. history.

 At Point Park in Johnstown, at the confluence of the Stonycreek and Little Conemaugh rivers, an eternal flame burns in memory of the flood victims.

 The Carnegie Library in Johnstown is now operated by the Johnstown Area Heritage Association.
 It has adapted it for use as the Johnstown Flood Museum.

 Portions of the Stone Bridge have been made part of the Johnstown Flood National Memorial.
 This includes a park and was established in 1969 and managed by the National Park Service.
 In 2008, the bridge was restored in a project including new lighting as part of commemorative activities related to the flood.

 Supporters of the memorial also believed it was important to gain control over the remaining buildings and property of the former South Fork Fishing and Hunting Club, in order to have full interpretation.
 The area and contributing buildings were designated as the National Historic Landmark District in 1986 and added to the National Register of Historic Places.
 It is also administered by the National Park Service.

 Combined with the failure of the Walnut Grove Dam less than a year later, the Flood brought national attention to the issue of dam safety.